Outdoor Adventures in Austin: Nature Escapes Near the City

 Where to eat

-For barbecue, check out these places: Terry Black’s, La Barbecue, or Stubb’s BBQ.
+When we return for barbecue, we plan to check out these places: Terry Black’s (had an outstanding meal at the Dallas location of this chain), La Barbecue and Michelin-starred Leroy and Lewis.
 Famous places that will deliver, but may require a wait: Franklin’s, Interstellar and Parish.

 Things to do